Sacramento X-Ray Technician Programs

 Associate of Science in Radiologic Technology

-This is a limited acceptance program with a waiting period of 2-3 years.
-Prerequisite courses, including college-level biology, chemistry and math, must be completed prior to enrollment.
-Students must also meet physical requirements, pass a background check and submit to a drug test before entering the program.
+This is a limited acceptance program, only taking students in the spring.
+Prerequisite courses, including college-level human anatomy, chemistry and math, must be completed prior to enrollment.
+Students must also meet physical requirements, have a valid CPR card, pass a background check and submit to a drug test before entering the program.

 Graduate of the program can take the California State Certification Exam as well as the ARRT exam, which leads to the Registered Technologist (R.T.) in Radiology credential.